Phase-Biased Andreev Diffraction Grating

 To model the ADG, we calculate the zero-temperature differential conductance matrix, $G_{\alpha\beta}$, from the scattering matrix, $\hat{S}$, which connects outgoing $(c_{\mathrm{out}})$ incoming $(c_{\mathrm{in}})$ amplitudes of electrons and holes in the leads, $c_{\mathrm{out}} = \hat{S} c_{\mathrm{in}}$.
 We consider single-channel leads \cite{entin-wohlman_conductance_2008} and find $\hat{S}$ by solving the Bogoliubov–de Gennes (BdG) equations \cite{blonder_transition_1982},

 matching wave functions in the normal metal and superconducting regions.
-In Eq.~\ref{eq:BdG}, $\Tilde{\Delta}(x)$ is the proximitized superconducting gap in the semiconductor and $\tilde{E}$ is the renormalized energy of the states (See SM Sec.~\ref{sup:S2} for details).
+In Eq.~(\ref{eq:BdG}), $\Tilde{\Delta}(x)$ is the proximitized superconducting gap in the semiconductor and $\tilde{E}$ is the renormalized energy of the states (See SM Sec.~\ref{sup:S2} for details \cite{sup}).
 This relatively simple model captures the behavior of the data: Principal maxima are periodic, additional smaller maxima appear with additional wires, and nonlocal versus local signals are inverted.
 On the other hand, the magnitudes of conductances differ considerably between theory and experiment.
 This is presumably due to multiple modes between wires and the specifics of the constriction gates, which could be included in a more sophisticated model.
-By gate-tuning the carrier density between wires, the overall conduction changes without changing the general behavior, shown in Figs.~\ref{fig2} and \ref{fig3}, (Fig.~\cref{figsup:1,figsup:2,figsup:3,figsup:4} in SM Sec.~\ref{sup:S5}).
+By gate-tuning the carrier density between wires, the overall conduction changes without changing the general behavior, shown in Figs.~\ref{fig2} and \ref{fig3}, (Fig.~S3-S6 in SM Sec.~VI \cite{sup}).

 Spectral features of local conductance are examined in Figs.~\ref{fig4}(a,b), comparing the model and other simple fits to experimental data.
 The Fourier spectrum of local conductance, $|\mathcal{S}[G_{LL}(I_m)]|$, is shown in Fig.~\ref{fig4}(a) (note the logarithmic vertical scale).
 The ratio of the first and second spectral peaks, $A_1/A_2$ [see labels in Fig.~\ref{fig4}(a)], averaged over a range of 0.1~V on the gate between wires (See Fig.~\ref{fig1}(b)), is shown in Fig.~\ref{fig4}(b), along with the model and several other fits.
-As the number of wires, $M$, increases, spectral weight is redistributed to higher frequencies, reflecting narrower Andreev resonances among multiple wires.